 The goal is to use neuroscience-based human factors research in addition to the observational methodologies of usability testing.
 These observational methodologies include task-based observation, having participants think out loud to describe their thought processes, and interviews afterward with moderators.
 Combining these methods with neuroscience-based systems that capture physiological data and information from users in an objective manner can lead to testing results that are more thorough, which will lead to a more intuitive and inspiring user experience.

-Some neuroscience-based testing methods include Learning Transfer Analysis, which determines if changes to an existing user interface design will have a negative impact on previous users of the system.
+Some neuroscience-based testing methods include Learning Transfer Analysis, which determines if changes to an existing user interface design will have a negative impact on users of the previous system.
 Usability Heuristics can provide nuanced data on any errors and confusion that may not be captured or expressed through observational testing.
 Also, Cognitive Workload Analysis can determine the cognitive workload level experienced when users interact with devices.
-This is especially beneficial in connection to medical devices, as the results are grouped by specific patient demographics.
+This is especially beneficial in connection to medical devices, as the results are grouped by specific and unique patient demographics.

 With insight into everything from determining users’ emotional responses to device designs, to advanced eye tracking that details the visual attention differences of users between design concepts, neuroscience-based testing methods are a long-overdue push forward in usability testing.